 What resources are available for beneficiaries and their caregivers in South Carolina?

 If you need help with Medicare eligibility in South Carolina or Medicare enrollment in South Carolina, you can contact South Carolina’s Insurance Counseling Assistance and Referral for Elders, the state’s State Health Insurance Assistance Program (SHIP), with questions related to Medicare coverage in South Carolina.

 The South Carolina Department of Insurance can provide customer service and assistance with a wide range of insurance-related issues.
-The Department is responsible for regulating and overseeing Medigap insurers, and also licenses the insurers that sell Medicare Advantage and Part D plans in the state (but most regulatory oversight of Advantage and Part D plans is conducted at the federal level, by CMS).
+The Department is responsible for regulating and overseeing Medigap insurers, and also licenses the insurers that sell Medicare Advantage and Medicare Part D prescription drug plans in the state (but most regulatory oversight of Medicare Advantage and Medicare Part D prescription drug plans is conducted at the federal level, by Centers for Medicare and Medicaid Services).
 The South Carolina Department of Insurance has a resource called “Making sense of health insurance after retirement,” which provides some useful information to people with Medicare and people who aren’t yet eligible for Medicare.

 The Medicare Rights Center is a nationwide service that can provide a wide range of information and assistance related to Medicare enrollment, eligibility, and benefits.